 indicates the top recommended sites.
 Those sites that do not have this mark are still of good quality, or they would not have been listed.
 The Top Site designation serves as a further step of quality control, to lead those who are pressed for time to the best resources as quickly as possible.

 Suggest A Link We welcome suggestions and recommendations from our users.
-If you are responsible for maintaining a site linked to from the Internet Guide and would like to report an important change to the site or a new url, please click on the "Suggest a Link" icon on any page in the Guide.
+If you are responsible for maintaining a site linked to from Religion on the Web and would like to report an important change to the site or a new url, please click on the "Suggest a Link" icon on any page in the guide.

 This guide is created and maintained by: